 Understanding Airbnb's impact through Census data

-Airbnb has become a lightning rod for controversy about the so-called sharing economy.
-In tight housing markets – in particular, New York City and San Francisco, many have claimed that Airbnb contributes to the displacement of longtime, poorer residents.
+Airbnb has become a lightning rod for controversy regarding the so-called sharing economy.
+In tight housing markets -- particularly New York City and San Francisco many have claimed that Airbnb contributes to the displacement of longtime poorer residents.

-While these reports are alarming, none have tried to map the major concern – concentrated neighborhood impact from Airbnb’s heavy concentration in small parts of cities.
-By leveraging US census data in CartoDB’s Data Observatory, it’s possible to isolate the impact of Airbnb to a the level of just a few city blocks.
+These reports are alarming but no one has tried to map a central issue -- namely the concentrated neighborhood impact left from Airbnb's heavy concentration in small parts of cities.
+By leveraging US census data in CARTO's Data Observatory it's possible to isolate Airbnb's impact upon neighborhoods at a block-by-block level.

-We wanted to understand the effect of Airbnb as it is experienced by residents at the level of a neighborhood or even just a block.
-Below we will work through several techniques for aggregating and exploring the Airbnb data in the context of the American Community Survey (ACS).
-The ACS provides us with information about the population across the US at the block group level.
+We wanted to understand the effect of Airbnb as experienced by residents at the level of a neighborhood and/or single block.
+Below we will work through several techniques for aggregating and exploring Airbnb data in the context of the American Community Survey (ACS).
+The ACS provided us with information about the population across the US at the block group level.

 Airbnb units per square mile

-Our first analysis of the Airbnb data aggregates the point data into block groups and shows the concentration of listings per square mile.
-Next, we wanted to use a statistical method called Moran’s I to cluster and highlight areas of statistically significant high or low rates of Airbnb per square mile.
+Our first analysis of the Airbnb data aggregated point data into block groups to show the concentration of listings per square mile.
+Next we used a statistical method called Moran's I to cluster and highlight areas of statistically significant high or low rates of Airbnb per square mile.

-You can see the result in our first map below.
-While this still does not incorporate any neighborhood characteristics, it provides great visibility of high-density clusters of Airbnb running from the Lower East side up most of Central Park in Manhattan, with small clusters in Williamsburg and Clinton Hill in Brooklyn.
+You can see the results in our first map below.
+While this still does not incorporate neighborhood characteristics it does provide greater visibility of high-density listing clusters running from the Lower East side up most of Central Park in Manhattan as well as small clusters in Brooklyn's Williamsburg and Clinton Hill neighborhoods.

 Airbnb compared to available housing units

-A more nuanced analysis leverages the American Community Survey to look at what percentage of housing units in each block group are listed on Airbnb.
-Shown in the second map above, this approach reveals very different clusters than the naive analysis of Airbnb per square mile.
-While Airbnb is very dense in the Upper East and Upper West Side of Manhattan, it is actually a significantly “low” percentage of housing units in those neighborhoods.
-In contrast to that, the two Brooklyn clusters are much larger, with almost the entirety of Williamsburg and Greenpoint rented out on Airbnb at a high rate.
+A more nuanced analysis leverages the ACS to look at what percent of housing units in each block group are listed on Airbnb.
+This approach as shown in the second map above reveals significantly different clusters of Airbnb per square mile.
+While Airbnb listings are dense in the Upper East and Upper West Side of Manhattan it is actually a significantly "low" percentage of housing units in those neighborhoods.
+In contrast the two Brooklyn clusters are much larger with nearly the entirety of Williamsburg and Greenpoint Airbnb listings at high rates.

 The reason for these differences is housing density.
-The Upper East and Upper West sides of Manhattan are very dense; even if they have a lot of Airbnbs, the neighborhood can more easily absorb these units into the huge existing stock of apartments.
+The Upper East and Upper West Sides of Manhattan are high density neighborhoods which means that even if there were many listings the neighborhoods could more easily accommodate these units because of the existing large stock of apartments.

-Williamsburg and Greenpoint, however, are lower density neighborhoods.
-Even though the per square mile concentration of Airbnb may not be very high, as a percentage of the available housing it is much greater.
-Williamsburg and Greenpoint are therefore Brooklyn neighborhoods whose characters may be much more affected by Airbnb.
+Williamsburg and Greenpoint however are lower density neighborhoods.
+The per square mile concentration of Airbnb may not be very high as a percentage of the available housing it is significant.
+Consequently the neighborhood characteristics of Williamsburg and Greenpoint are much more susceptible to being impacted by Airbnb listings.

-Manhattan also had several neighborhoods with a large percentage of apartments rented out on the platform: the Lower East Side, East and West Village, and Hell’s Kitchen are also most heavily affected by Airbnb rentals.
+Manhattan also had several neighborhoods with a large percentage of apartments rented out via Airbnb including the Lower East Side both East and West Villages and Hell's Kitchen.
+These Manhattan locations are heavily affected by Airbnb rentals.

 The sharing economy and the rental market

-While a large percentage of housing units on Airbnb may change the character of a neighborhood, it does not give many clues about what effect Airbnb may have on rental prices in an area.
+While a large percent of housing units on Airbnb may change a neighborhood's character it does not give many clues about what effect Airbnb may have on an area's rental prices.

-The simple solution might be to map Airbnb prices across the city.
-But mapping Airbnb prices in New York doesn’t reveal too many surprises (top map below).
-Apartments are much more expensive to rent in some of the most desirable residential neighborhoods, in Tribeca, Soho, Flatiron, and just south of Central Park.
-The cheapest Airbnbs were in more distant neighborhoods at the north end of Manhattan and a ring of Brooklyn from south end of Prospect Park through Crown Heights and Bed-Stuy to Bushwick.
+A simple solution might be to map Airbnb prices across the city.
+However mapping Airbnb prices in New York yielded few surprises (top map below).
+Apartments are much more expensive to rent in more desirable areas such as Tribeca Soho Flatiron and just south of Central Park.
+The cheapest Airbnb listings were found in more distant neighborhoods at the north end of Manhattan and in Brooklyn near the south end of Prospect Park through Crown Heights Bed-Stuy and Bushwick.

-To dig a bit deeper, we compare median Airbnb prices to median rent for every block.
-We find that clusters of high profitability in Manhattan center around Chinatown, East Harlem, and Manhattan Valley just west of Central Park on the west side.
-These are neighborhoods where the median Airbnb listing costs 25% of median rent – in other words, to be able to pay your rent by renting on Airbnb just four days of the month is easily possible!
-Williamsburg was the only large high-profitability cluster in Brooklyn, with a median Airbnb listing able to pay median rent in just five days.
+To dig a bit deeper we compared median Airbnb listing prices to median rent for every block.
+We found that high profitability clusters in Manhattan centered around Chinatown East Harlem and Manhattan Valley just west of Central Park.
+These are neighborhoods where the median Airbnb listing costs 25% of median rent.
+Phrased differently a resident of one of these areas could easily pay a month's rent by renting his or her apartment through Airbnb jin only four days!
+Williamsburg was the only large high-profitability cluster in Brooklyn and its median Airbnb listing would allow a person to pay rent in just five days.

 Living with the sharing economy

-If you are interested in learning about how location intelligence plays an essential role in the real estate sector and in data analysis, please join our webinar next Thursday, March 17.
+If you are interested in learning about how location intelligence plays an essential role in the real estate sector and in data analysis please watch our recorded webinar.